 It is the student's responsibility to schedule both his/her written and oral exams.
-The student will need to work with his/her committee to find times and dates that will work for everyone.
+The student will need to work with his/her committee to find times and dates that will work for everyone (Doodle Polls can be helpful for this).
 The student should contact the program coordinator to schedule a conference room for the oral exam.
 The student will need to secure a location for the written exam; frequently the Department Conference Room is available for this purpose.